 - To U.S. addressees (domicile).
-Report in the appropriate column the amount of all commercial and industrial loans to U.S. addressees, as defined for Schedule RC-C, part I, item 4.a, column A, that are past due 30 days or more or are in nonaccrual status as of the report date. - To non-U.S. addressees (domicile).
-Report in the appropriate column the amount of all commercial and industrial loans to non-U.S. addressees, as defined for Schedule RC-C, part I, item 4.b, column A, that are past due 30 days or more or are in nonaccrual status as of the report date.
+Report in the appropriate column the amount of all commercial and industrial loans to U.S. addressees included in Schedule RC-C, part I, item 4.a, column A, that are past due 30 days or more or are in nonaccrual status as of the report date. - To non-U.S. addressees (domicile).
+Report in the appropriate column the amount of all commercial and industrial loans to non-U.S. addressees included in Schedule RC-C, part I, item 4.b, column A, that are past due 30 days or more or are in nonaccrual status as of the report date.

-5 Loans to individuals for household, family, and other personal expenditures.
-Report in the appropriate subitem and column the amount of all loans to individuals for household, family, and other personal expenditures (i.e., consumer loans) as defined for Schedule RC-C, part I, item 6, that are past due 30 days or more or are in nonaccrual status as of the report date.
+Loans to individuals for household, family, and other personal expenditures.
+Report in the appropriate subitem and column the amount of all loans to individuals for household, family, and other personal expenditures (i.e., consumer loans) included in Schedule RC-C, part I, item 6, that are past due 30 days or more or are in nonaccrual status as of the report date.

 - Credit cards.
-Report in the appropriate column the amount of all extensions of credit to 5.a individuals for household, family, and other personal expenditures arising from credit cards, as defined for Schedule RC-C, part I, item 6.a, that are past due 30 days or more or are in nonaccrual status as of the report date. - 5.b Other.
-Report in the appropriate column the amount of all other loans to individuals for household, family, and other personal expenditures, as defined for Schedule RC-C, part I, items 6.b and 6.c, that are past due 30 days or more or are in nonaccrual status as of the report date. - 6 Loans to foreign governments and official institutions.
-Report in the appropriate column the amount of all loans to foreign governments and official institutions, as defined for Schedule RC-C, part I, item 7, that are past due 30 days or more or are in nonaccrual status as of the report date. - 7 All other loans.
-Report in the appropriate column the amount of all: - obligations (other than securities and leases) of states and political subdivisions in the U.S., as defined for Schedule RC-C, part I, item 8; - other loans, as defined for Schedule RC-C, part I, item 9; and - on the FFIEC 041 only, all loans to finance agricultural production and other loans to farmers, as defined for Schedule RC-C, part I, item 3, that are past due 30 days or more or are in nonaccrual status as of the report date.
+Report in the appropriate column the amount of all extensions of credit to individuals for household, family, and other personal expenditures arising from credit cards included in Schedule RC-C, part I, item 6.a, that are past due 30 days or more or are in nonaccrual status as of the report date. - 5.b Other.
+Report in the appropriate column the amount of all other loans to individuals for household, family, and other personal expenditures included in Schedule RC-C, part I, items 6.b and 6.c, that are past due 30 days or more or are in nonaccrual status as of the report date. - Loans to foreign governments and official institutions.
+Report in the appropriate column the amount of all loans to foreign governments and official institutions included in Schedule RC-C, part I, item 7, that are past due 30 days or more or are in nonaccrual status as of the report date. - 7 All other loans.
+Report in the appropriate column the amount of all: - obligations (other than securities and leases) of states and political subdivisions in the U.S. included in Schedule RC-C, part I, item 8; - other loans included in Schedule RC-C, part I, item 9; and - on the FFIEC 041 only, all loans to finance agricultural production and other loans to farmers included in Schedule RC-C, part I, item 3, that are past due 30 days or more or are in nonaccrual status as of the report date.

-8 Lease financing receivables (net of unearned income).
-Report on the FFIEC 041 in the appropriate column and on the FFIEC 031 in the appropriate subitem and column the amount of all lease financing receivables (net of unearned income), as defined for Schedule RC-C, part I, item 10, that are past due 30 days or more or are in nonaccrual status as of the report date.
+Lease financing receivables (net of unearned income).
+Report on the FFIEC 041 in the appropriate column and on the FFIEC 031 in the appropriate subitem and column the amount of all lease financing receivables (net of unearned income) included in Schedule RC-C, part I, item 10, that are past due 30 days or more or are in nonaccrual status as of the report date.